Parametrix problem for the Korteweg--de Vries equation with steplike initial data

 \section{Abstract}

-In this paper we study the asymptotics of the Korteweg--de Vries (KdV) equation with steplike initial data, which leads to shock waves, in the middle region between the dispersive tail and the soliton region, as $t \rightarrow \infty$.
-In our previous work we have dealt with this question, but failed to obtain uniform estimates in $x$ and $t$ because of the previously unknown singular behaviour of the matrix model solution.
-The main goal of this paper is to close this gap.
-We present an alternative approach to the usual argument involving a small norm Riemann--Hilbert (R-H) problem, which is based instead on Fredholm index theory for singular integral operators.
-In particular, we avoid the construction of a global model matrix solution, which would be singular for arbitrary large $x$ and $t$, and utilize only the symmetric model vector solution, which always exists and is unique.
+In this paper we study the asymptotics of solutions to the Korteweg--de Vries equation with steplike initial data, which lead to shock waves in the region between the asymptotically constant region and the soliton region, as $t \rightarrow \infty$.
+To achieve this, we present an alternative approach to the usual argument involving a small norm Riemann--Hilbert problem, which is based instead on the direct comparison of resolvents related to the corresponding Riemann--Hilbert problems.
+The motivation for this approach stems from the fact that an invertible holomorphic global parametrix solution for our problem does not exist for certain discrete times.